About the Program

 - Develop the skills needed to produce creative, expressive, and distinctive work on the page, on-stage, and backstage.

-- Expand your personal, social, and global understanding by engaging in a diverse array of theatre work both on and off campus.
+- Expand your personal, social, and global understanding through engagement in a diverse array of theatre work on campus and in the community.

-- Discover the value of authentic inquiry, risk-taking, active listening, spontaneous generosity, and insatiable curiosity.
+- Discover the value of authentic inquiry, risk-taking, effective self-evaluation, active listening, spontaneous generosity, and insatiable curiosity.

 Plan of Study